The *real* woman behind the "Sh***y Media Men" list has come forward

 The document expanded to include over 70 names within a mere hours, with allegations ranging from unsolicited, drunken come-ons to rape.
 The list soon went viral, and several male executives were suspended from their positions pending internal investigations at their organizations.

 She went on to note that she has lost friends over the list — some of whom think she went too far, and others who think she didn’t go far enough with the doc.
-The former New Republic editor also says she lost her job over the list (though TNR denies that claim).
+The former New Republic editor also says she lost her job over the list (though TNR denies that claim). false

 The fact that Donegan has been shamed, harassed, and potentially lost her livelihood for simply attempting to protect women from sexual harassment and assault is unacceptable and proves exactly why a list like this was needed in the first place.